liv7c/devblog/posts/vim-with-vscode.md

   ],
 ```

 `vi.normalModeKeyBindingsNonRecursive` is to set those shortcuts in vim normal mode only.
 The `before` property is the keyboard shortcut.
 You put your keyboard combination in an array.
 The `command` is what you want this combination to do.
 You can create shortcuts for some of vscode editor actions.
 I use the `rename` action a lot (normally works with `F2`) so I created a little shortcut that is easier for me.
 It can quickly become a little rabbit hole but there is a [whole documentation](https://code.visualstudio.com/docs/getstarted/keybindings) of all the existing keybindings.
-It is a good exercise to think of which one you commonly use and whether or not you could improve the existing keyboard shortcut.
+A good exercise is to find which ones you commonly use and whether or not you could improve the existing keyboard shortcut.

 In the example above:

 * `K` is useful to show the definition and the detail about a function or a variable.
 It is the keyboard equivalent to hovering over a function with your mouse.
 * You can also create shortcuts to work with some plugins.
-I use the `fileutils` plugin and `fuzzysearch`.  `leader r f ` is to rename the current file for instance.
+I use the `fileutils` plugin and `fuzzysearch`.  `leader r f ` is to rename the current file for Instance.